chpolste/barotropic/docs/README.md

 # Documentation

-The HTML documentation is generated from the docstrings in the source code with [`pdoc`](https://github.com/mitmproxy/pdoc/releases/tag/0.3.2) and a modified template.
+The HTML documentation is generated from the docstrings in the source code with sphinx.

 ## Building

 If you have all required packages installed, run

-    ./build
+    make html

 in this folder to generate the html files.